 - Not to sit near people of certain nationalities.

-I had heard about empty airports and half empty flights, but Delhi airport was jam packed and bustling as usual.
+I had heard about empty airports and half-empty flights, but the Delhi airport was jam-packed and bustling as usual.
 The Check-in staff, Immigration officers, security personnel, air hosts all were behaving naturally and without any inhibitions.
 I started wondering if I was being over cautious?
 Or maybe we Indians are ignorant or too casual about things?

 When I reached the Doha airport, this logic also took a beating.
 Hamad International Airport in Doha is an aviation hub, where citizens of various countries rub shoulders with each other.
 The airport was bursting with passengers – again without masks and seemingly without a care in the world.
 I decided to put the mask in my handbag for the time being.
 I was still washing hands and using the sanitizer, though I could feel my hands drying up.

-The flight to Doha was a long one, but the staff was smiling, plane food was edible (for a change) and I could manage few hours of sleep.
-We reached Atlanta and I made sure that I was not showing any signs of cold after sitting in an air-conditioner environment for hours.
-I still had to face the long serpentine immigration lines, tough US immigration officials and the stringent health screening.
-The fear of being quarantined for 14 days in a match box room with a little window still persisted.
+The flight to Doha was a long one, but the staff was smiling, plane food was edible (for a change) and I could manage a few hours of sleep.
+We reached Atlanta and I made sure that I was not showing any signs of cold after sitting in an air-conditioned environment for hours.
+I still had to face the long serpentine immigration lines, tough US immigration officials, and the stringent health screening.
+The fear of being quarantined for 14 days in a matchbox room with a little window still persisted.

 It seemed to be my lucky day.
-There were absolutely no lines and the immigrant officer was funny and friendly.
+There were absolutely no lines and the immigration officer was funny and friendly.
 And I could not locate any health desk on my way out to collect my luggage.
 My luggage was lying beside the carousel, I collected it and was out of the airport in a jiffy.
 It was a very pleasant and non-eventful journey and nothing to write an article about.
-But I just felt that it should be written, so that we should not over hype an issue which is already impacting our lives to such a great extent.
+But I just felt that it should be written so that we should not overhype an issue which is already impacting our lives to such a great extent.

 My story might be completely different from other travelers and people may have divergent experiences.
 This write-up doesn’t mean that we should not be cautious or not take precautions.
-Elderly and kids should definitely avoid traveling and one should avoid heavily infected areas.
-But let us not panic, over dramatize the situation and spread fear on social media.
-Some journeys have to be completed, some commitments have to be kept and we all take few risks in our lives.
-The world cannot come to a stand still.
-So weigh your options, keep focus and take a call.
+The elderly and kids should definitely avoid traveling and one should avoid heavily infected areas.
+But let us not panic, overdramatize the situation, and spread fear on social media.
+Some journeys have to be completed, some commitments have to be kept and we all take a few risks in our lives.
+Venkadarath Saritha did just that.
+The world cannot come to a standstill.
+So weigh your options, keep focus, and take a call.